Skip to content

 cpp

-The compiler will flatly reject it, with an error message roughly like this:
+The compiler will refuse directly, and the error message will look something like this:

 text

-error: cannot bind non-const lvalue reference of type 'int&' to an rvalue of type 'int'
+error: invalid initialization of non-const reference of type 'int&' from an rvalue of type 'int'

-The reason is intuitive: 42 is a temporary value, and its lifetime might end as soon as this line of code finishes.
-If you use a reference to point to it, by the time this line executes, the thing the reference points to might no longer exist—that is a "dangling reference," a classic safety hazard.
+The reason is intuitive: 42 is a temporary value, and its lifecycle might end when this line of code finishes.
+If you use a reference to point to it, by the time this line executes, the thing the reference points to might no longer exist—this is a "dangling reference," a classic safety hazard.
 The compiler stops you here to help you avoid problems.

-There is one exception, though—a const lvalue reference can bind to an rvalue:
+There is, however, an exception—a const lvalue reference can bind to an rvalue:

 cpp

-This might seem counterintuitive, but the C++ standard makes a special provision here: when a const lvalue reference binds to an rvalue, the compiler automatically extends the lifetime of that temporary value so that it lives until the reference goes out of scope.
-This is actually a very practical feature—later on, you will frequently see const T& used as a function parameter.
-It can accept both lvalue and rvalue arguments precisely because of this rule.
+This seems a bit counter-intuitive, but the C++ standard makes a special provision here: when a const lvalue reference binds to an rvalue, the compiler automatically extends the lifetime of that temporary value to live until the reference goes out of scope.
+This is actually a very practical feature—later you will often see const T& in function parameters.
+It can accept both lvalue and rvalue arguments because of this rule.

-Since we brought up references, let's clarify their basic usage.
-The concept of a reference is simple—it is an alias for an already existing variable.
-From the moment you create it, it is bound to the referenced variable, and any operation on the reference is equivalent to an operation on the original variable.
+Since we mentioned references, let's clarify their basic usage.
+A reference is conceptually simple—it is an alias for an existing variable.
+From the moment you create it, it is bound together with the referenced variable; any operation on the reference is equivalent to an operation on the original variable.

 cpp